ThePhD/sol2/docs/source/api/types.rst

 	template <typename...
 Args>
 	struct types;

 A type list that, unlike ``std::tuple<Args...>``, does not actually contain anything.
-Used to indicate types and groups of types all over Sol.
+Used to indicate types and groups of types all over sol.

 functions